1. Submission procedure and workflow

 - PCJ Text.
 This style is used to format the text into sections, subsections, sub-subsections, etc.

 - PCJ Section.
 This style is used to format the names of the different sections (i.e. “Introduction”, “Material and methods”, “Results” and “Discussion”).
-It should also be used to format the names of the final sections (i.e. “Data availability”, “Acknowledgements”, “Conflict of interest disclosure” and “References”).
+It should also be used to format the names of the final sections (i.e. “Data, script, code and supplementary information availability”, “Acknowledgements”, “Funding”, “Conflict of interest disclosure” and “References”).

 - PCJ Subsection and PCJ sub-subsection.
 These styles are used to format the names of the different subsections and sub-subsections, respectively.

 - PCJ Table.
 This style may be used to format the text in tables.
-Please note: Tables should be centered and adapted to fit into the space delimited by the margins.
+Please note: Tables should be centred and adapted to fit into the space delimited by the margins.
 It may be necessary to create a section in landscape layout.
-If the table is too large and overlaps the margin, use the Table > AutoFit Windows option of Word.
+If the table is too large and overlaps the margin, use the Table > AutoFit Windows option of your word processor program.
 If inserted as images, tables should be positioned "In line with text".
-If your original table contained bold or italics font, do not forget to apply again these font types to the tables once formatted with the PCI table style.
+If your original table contained bold or italics font, do not forget to apply these font types again to the tables once formatted with the PCI table style.

 - PCJ Table legend.
 This style is used to format the legends above tables.
 It also puts the title "Table x." in bold typeface.